Truck Driver Salaries 2026 — Long‑Haul DE, NL, BE & AT

 Germany & The Netherlands

-Germany remains the most competitive market for long-distance drivers.
-Compensation often includes structured premiums for multi-country logistics assignments.
-Meanwhile, Dutch logistics companies emphasize highly structured wage scales and strict compliance with driving-time regulations, often resulting in the highest base salaries in the cluster.
+Germany remains one of the most competitive long‑distance markets.
+Compensation typically includes structured premiums for multi‑country assignments.
+Dutch logistics companies apply highly regulated wage scales under collective labour agreements, often resulting in the highest base salaries in this regional cluster.

 EU transport company cross-border operations